 Please contact us if you would like to donate new books, create a book drive at your workplace or school, or participate in a literacy event giving books to young people.

 To date REF has proudly donated more than 34,000 new books to help build the home libraries of city students, and to city school libraries.
 The books have an estimated value of more than $250,000.
 In honor of our efforts, REF received the Friend of the Library Award in June 2008 from the Rochester School Library Association.

 Our Teachers' Choice application process offers new books to Rochester City School District educators serving city students.
 A total of 34 educators were selected in 2013.
-Applications will be accepted again in Fall 2014.
+Applications are being accepted from Oct.
+14, 2014 through Nov 4.

 Educators selected in Fall 2013 were:

 Teachers' Choice Applicants can apply for up to 200 new books apiece to be used in projects supporting literacy such as student book clubs, parent-child reading events and other activities or events.
 Alternately, they may order up to 100 special-order books.
 Most books donated for teacher projects are required to be given to students for their home libraries by the end of the school year.
 Educators can keep a class set so their projects can be offered again.